 The presbytery and DWA are Drug Free Workplaces.
 All presbytery and DWA employees shall adhere to a drug-free, smoke-free, and vape-free policy.
 The General Presbyter or Director may at any time require drug testing.
 Substance abuse is defined as the use of illegal drugs and/or the abuse of legal drugs and/or alcohol.
-For Ppresbytery employees, if substance abuse is substantiated after drug test, Personnel Committee will make a recommendation to the Ministry Coordinating Council will consult with legal counsel, as appropriate.
-Similarly for DWA employees, if substance abuse is substantiated after drug testing, the CMDWA Personnel Team will, after consulting with legal counsel, make a recommendation to CMDWA, as appropriate.
+For presbytery employees, if substance abuse is substantiated after drug test, the Ministry Coordinating Council will consult with legal counsel, as appropriate.
+Similarly for DWA employees, if substance abuse is substantiated after drug testing, the MDWA Personnel Team will, after consulting with legal counsel, make a recommendation to MDWA, as appropriate.
 Substance abuse may be grounds for termination.